sashinpivotal/java-assessment/README.md

 ## Task 1.0
-- Create Java Maven project called "java-assessment"
+- Create Java Maven project called "java-assessment" locally using IntelliJ
-- Create GitHub respository called the same
+- Create GitHub respository with the same name
 - Sync up the local Maven project with the newly created GitHub repository
-- Provide the GitHub repository URL to the instructor
+- Provide the GitHub repository URL to the instructor before moving on

 ## Task 1.1